All About Batteries

 Each has their own strengths and weaknesses and best applications.

 Tesla PowerWall is a lithium-ion battery for your home.
-It allows you to store power that can then be used in the case of an AC coupled power outage or, for solar owners, to store excess power produced by the panels.
+It allows you to store power that can then be used in the case of a power outage or, for solar owners, to store excess power produced by the panels.
 Although not specifically tied to solar as a technology, one can easily see how the PowerWall works very nicely with a solar installation.

 The Tesla PowerWall builds on the expertise and technology of Tesla’s engineers to produce a lithium-ion battery that is small enough to reside neatly out of the way in your home, but powerful enough to provide meaningful electricity when you need it.
 PowerWall is great for time of use shifting and backup, but not recommended for off-grid scenarios due to the AC coupling and lack of proper generator support.